tpokorra/CASAuth/README.md

 CASAuth(entication) Extension for Mediawiki
 ===========================================

-A CAS Authentication extension for Mediawiki.
-Tested with versions with 1.19, although it should work for at least versions 1.16+, if not earlier.
+A CAS Authentication extension for Mediawiki 1.27, 1.23 (and possibly earlier).

 Introduction
 ------------